Flat Posterior Does Matter For Bayesian Model Averaging: Experiments

-We adopt corrupted dataset CIFAR10/100C to test the robustness over distribution shift.
-The corrupted dataset transform the CIFAR10/100-test dataset, which has been modified to shift the distribution of the test data further away from the training data.
-It contains 19 kinds of corrupt options, such as varying brightness or contrast to adding Gaussian noise.
-The severity level indicates the strength of the transformation and is typically expressed as a number from 1 to 5, where the higher the number, the stronger the transformation.

 As shown in Figure \ref{fig:loss_surface}, we sampled four model parameters from the posterior, which were trained on CIFAR10 with RN18.
-It shows the consistent and robust trend of flatness of SA-BMA in the loss surface.
-In Figure \ref{fig:loss_surfaces_seeds}, commencing with the leftmost panel, a 3D surface plot illustrates the loss surface, revealing the SA-BMA model's comparatively flatter topology against the PTL model.
-This initial plot intuitively demonstrates that the SA-BMA model exhibits a flatter loss surface compared to the PTL model.
+It shows the consistent and robust trend of flatness of FP-BMA in the loss surface.
+In Figure \ref{fig:loss_surfaces_seeds}, commencing with the leftmost panel, a 3D surface plot illustrates the loss surface, revealing the FP-BMA model's comparatively flatter topology against the PTL model.
+This initial plot intuitively demonstrates that the FP-BMA model exhibits a flatter loss surface compared to the PTL model.
 Following this, the second visualization compresses the information along a diagonal plane into a 1D scatter plot.
-This transformation reveals areas obscured in the 3D view, highlighting that SA-BMA maintains a considerably flatter and lower-loss landscape.
-The third and fourth images showcase the loss surface through 2D contour plots, from which one can easily discern that the area representing the lowest loss is significantly more expansive for SA-BMA than for PTL.
+This transformation reveals areas obscured in the 3D view, highlighting that FP-BMA maintains a considerably flatter and lower-loss landscape.
+The third and fourth images showcase the loss surface through 2D contour plots, from which one can easily discern that the area representing the lowest loss is significantly more expansive for FP-BMA than for PTL.